jbferet/prospect/paper/paper.md

 # Summary

-PROSPECT is the most widely used leaf model, allowing simulation of leaf optical properties based on a limited set of chemical constituents absorbing light, and a unique leaf structure parameter to account for light scattering.
+PROSPECT is the most widely used leaf model.
+It simulates leaf optical properties (LOP) based on a limited set of light absorbing chemical constituents, and a unique leaf structure parameter to account for light scattering.

-We present `prospect`, an R package which includes PROSPECT-D [@feret2017] and PROSPECT-PRO [@feret2021], its two most recent versions.
+We present `prospect`, an R package which includes the most recent versions of the model.
-The package also provides inversion routines based on iterative optimization to estimate leaf chemistry from LOP.
+`prospect` also includes multiple inversion routines to estimate leaf chemistry from LOP.
-Various inversion strategies are implemented in the package, including strategies recently developed [@feret2019, @spafford2021] aiming at estimating leaf chemical constituents based on optimal spectral domains.

 # Statement of need

-Leaf optical properties are linked to leaf biophysical properties through absorption and scattering mechanisms.
+LOP are linked to their biophysical properties through absorption and scattering mechanisms.
 Physical models describe the interactions between these properties.
 PROSPECT takes advantage of specific absorption coefficients from chemical constituents such as leaf pigments, water and proteins, and uses a simplified representation of leaf structure through the generalised plate model [@allen1970] to simulate leaf directional-hemispherical reflectance and transmittance.
-Leaf optical properties contribute significantly to vegetation reflectance acquired from Earth observation systems.
+LOP contribute significantly to vegetation reflectance acquired from Earth observation systems.
-The capacity to map and monitor leaf chemical properties is key to better understand ecosystems and agrosystems functions, as well as carbon, water and energy budgets, and models and methods giving access to these core leaf constituents based on observations at leaf and canopy scale are important components.
+The capacity to map and monitor leaf chemical properties is key to better understand ecosystems and agrosystems functions, as well as carbon, water and energy budgets.
+Models and methods giving access to these core leaf constituents based on leaf and canopy scale observations are important components in this perspective.

-Techniques based on leaf spectroscopy have developed in the past decades to provide a rapid, accurate and non-destructive estimation of leaf constituents.
-Physical modeling has an important role in these techniques, as it can be used to directly estimate leaf chemical content based on model inversion.
-It can also generate simulated leaf optical properties, in order to adjust statistical models or to identify spectral indices leading to accurate estimation of leaf chemistry based on parcimonious spectral information [@feret2011].
+Techniques based on spectroscopy have developed in the past decades to provide a rapid, accurate and non-destructive estimation of leaf constituents.
+Physical modeling can be used to directly estimate leaf chemical content based on model inversion.
+It can also simulate LOP, in order to adjust statistical models or to identify spectral indices leading to accurate estimation of leaf chemistry based on parcimonious spectral information [@feret2011].

 The model PROSPECT is widely used in the remote sensing community, alone or combined with canopy reflectance models such as SAIL [@verhoef2007] and DART [@gastellu2015].
 Multiple versions have been released since the first version of PROSPECT [@jacquemoud1990], aiming at expanding its capacity to account for more chemical constituents.
-Recent versions introduced carotenoids [@feret2008],
+Successive versions introduced carotenoids [@feret2008],
-and anthocyanins [@feret2017], allowing simulating and analyzing leaf optical properties corresponding to different leaf development stages, from juvenile to mature and senescent.
-The latest version, PROSPECT-PRO, separated dry matter constituents into proteins and carbon based constituents.
-In parallel with the development of new versions of the model, advances in model inversion were also performed to improve the estimation of leaf chemical constituents [@feret2019; @spafford2021].
+and anthocyanins [@feret2017], allowing simulating LOP corresponding to different leaf development stages, from juvenile to mature and senescent.
+The latest version, PROSPECT-PRO, separates dry matter constituents into proteins and carbon based constituents.
+In parallel with the updated versions of the model, model inversion strategies were also developed to improve the estimation of leaf chemical constituents [@feret2019; @spafford2021].

-The application of an appropriate model inversion strategy is critical to ensure optimal estimation of leaf constituents, as it was evidenced for the estimation of leaf mass per area (LMA) [@feret2019], which was reported as poorly retrieved from PROSPECT inversion in earlier studies.

-To ensure access to latest advances in terms of model version and inversion strategies, we present `prospect`, an R package including the most recent versions of PROSPECT, and parameterizable inversion routines, allowing users to design their own inversion strategy.
+To ensure access to latest advances in terms of model version and inversion strategies, the R package `prospect` includes the most recent versions of PROSPECT, and parameterizable inversion routines, allowing users to design their own inversion strategy.